InfoSecInnovations/project-fantastic/server/src/help/config.md

 # Configuration

-The application can be configured using `config/config.json`
+The application can be configured using `server/config/config.json`.
+If the `config` directory doesn't exist the values from `server/default_config` will be used.
+You can run `server/scripts/defaultconfig.js` to copy the default config, this will also happen automatically if you modify host data commands via the client.

 ## use_child_process